-Dr. Haim Mazar; Vice Chair ITU-R Study Group 5 (Terrestrial Services)
+Dr. Haim Mazar.
+Vice Chair ITU-R Study Group 5 (terrestrial services)

-Around 3,300 participants, 162 out of ITU's 193 Member States, circa 500 participants representing 130 other entities, incl. industry, as observers
+Around 3,275 participants, 162 out of ITU's 193 Member States, 495 participants representing 130 other entities, incl. industry, as observers.
+678 Documents including 2,888 proposals were submitted.
+Two thirds were common proposals (either regional or multi-country).

-World radiocommunication conference (WRC)

-- 1. WRCs are held every 3-4 years - 2.
+- World radiocommunication conference (WRC) 1.
+WRCs are held every 3-4 years - 2.
 WRC reviews & revises the Radio Regulations (RR) the international treaty governing the use of the RF & the geostationary-satellite & non-geostationary-satellite orbits - 3.
-Revisions are made on the basis of agenda determined by the ITU Council - 4.
-Agenda is established four to six years in advance; final agenda set by the ITU Council two years before the conference
+Revisions are made on the basis of agenda determined by the ITU Council - Agenda is established four to six years in advance; final agenda set by the ITU Council two years before the conference